-You should receive correspondence from your chosen charity or not-for-profit, outlining what to expect on the day of your Corporate Volunteering Day.
-You may have forms or an induction to complete, so ensure you leave yourself plenty of time in the morning to get there on time.
+You should receive correspondence from your chosen charity or not-for-profit, outlining what to expect on the day.
+You may have forms or an induction to complete, so ensure you give yourself plenty of time to arrive early.

 You're donating your valuable time, so it's important that you enjoy and benefit from your volunteering.
 It's important to make sure that your volunteer position is a good fit and to communicate with the people you're working with in the volunteer organisation.

 You want to make sure that the experience is right for your skills, your goals, and the time you want to spend.
 If you have any questions, be sure to speak up.
 Some questions you might like to ask your volunteer coordinator include time commitment expectations, if there's any training involved, who you will be working with, and what to do if you have questions during your experience.

 Make sure you know what's expected.
 Before starting, ensure you are comfortable with the organisation, know what is expected, and understand the time commitment.
 Consider starting small so that you don't over commit yourself at first.
 Give yourself some flexibility to change your focus if needed.